| By

 working professionals—people that make a living doing

 it every day.
-A real director, producer, editor, DP, etc.
+A real director, producer, editor, DP, etc. Remember the old saying, "Those who can, do; those who

 can't do, teach."
 I believe that's often true—especially